Are you using Ubuntu 20.04 LTS and want to install Docker Composer to start with container-based virtual machines then here is the tutorial on it.

 docker run hello-world

-So, this was the simple tutorial on the installation of Docker for Ubuntu 20.04 Focal Fossa, if you have a question, please free to comment.
+So, this was a simple tutorial on the installation of Docker for Ubuntu 20.04 Focal Fossa, if you have a question, please free to comment.
+To use GUI for managing command of Docker container, see: How to install Kitematic on Ubuntu 20.04 LTS… or Install Portainer Docker Web GUI.

 - How to change screen brightness in Ubuntu using the command terminal